The Archetypes of Emotional Intelligence

 The Four Pillars of Emotional Intelligence

-Modern emotional intelligence theory is often divided into four primary domains:
+Modern emotional intelligence theory is often divided into four primary domains.
+These pillars act as the foundation for navigating both our internal landscapes and our external social worlds.

 The Chakra System as Emotional Architecture